Connect with others who understand.

 1. Numbness or Tingling in Your Hands and Feet

-Your nervous system is made of millions of delicate nerve cells that can be easily damaged by amyloid fibrils.
-Often, one of the first noticeable symptoms of hATTR amyloidosis is numbness or tingling in your hands and feet, also known as peripheral neuropathy.
+Often, one of the first noticeable symptoms of hATTR amyloidosis is numbness or tingling in the hands and feet, which are signs of peripheral neuropathy.

-Polyneuropathy is diagnosed when peripheral nerves throughout your body are damaged by the buildup of amyloid protein.
-Peripheral nerves are a network of nerves that connect the brain and spinal cord (central nervous system) to the rest of the body.
-As hATTR amyloidosis progresses, nerve damage begins to interfere with your ability to move and perform daily activities.
+Polyneuropathy is diagnosed when multiple peripheral nerves throughout the body are damaged by the buildup of amyloid protein.
+As hATTR amyloidosis progresses, nerve damage may start to interfere with your ability to move and perform daily activities.
 You may lose voluntary control of your muscles, making it more difficult to walk or pick up objects.
 Some people also lose sensitivity to temperature or become extremely sensitive to pain.

 2. Carpal Tunnel Syndrome